 Do not take any medicine that contains venlafaxine (Effexor®) while you are using Khedezla® or Pristiq®.

 Desvenlafaxine may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-Do not stop taking this medicine without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping it completely to decrease the chance of side effects, such as agitation, breathing problems, chest pain, confusion, diarrhea, dizziness or lightheadedness, fast heartbeat, headache, increased sweating, muscle pain, nausea, restlessness, runny nose, trouble in sleeping, trembling or shaking, unusual tiredness or weakness, vision changes, or vomiting.
+Do not stop using this medicine without first checking with your doctor.
+Your doctor may want you to gradually reduce the amount you are taking before stopping it completely to decrease the chance of side effects, such as agitation, breathing problems, chest pain, confusion, diarrhea, dizziness or lightheadedness, fast or irregular heartbeat, feeling more excited or energetic than usual, headache, increased sweating, irritability, muscle pain, nausea, numbness or tingling feeling, restlessness, ringing in your ears, runny nose, seizures, thoughts of hurting yourself or others, trouble sleeping, trembling or shaking, unusual dreams, unusual mood or behavior, unusual tiredness or weakness, vision changes, or vomiting.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.